Knowledge Hub

 When did these changes take effect?

-The requirement to include a prominent risk warning when promoting high-risk investments was introduced from 1 December 2022.
+The requirement to include a prominent risk warning when promoting high-risk investments took effect on 1 December 2022.

 All the other rules for high-risk investment financial promotions and approving firms came into force on 1 February 2023.